energysistem/manuals/39981-Extra_Battery_5000/en/05-usage-instructions.md

-#<quick_guide> Usage instructions
+##<quick_guide> Usage instructions
 **Portable device charges:**
+1. Connect the USB cable to the output of your Extra Battery.
 1. Connect the other extreme of USB cable type A-micro USB to the portable device you want to charge by using one of the included conectors.
 2. Charging process will start automatically.
-No LED indicators should light during the device charging process.
-It is possible to check the battery status directly in your portable device.
 3. Once the charge is finished, disconnect the device and the Extra Battery will switch off automatically and instantly.